Kevin Zervos: Personal life and education

-Zervos, a Melbourne-born Australian expatriate of Greek descent, made his name as one of the Hong Kong Government's most prolific senior advocates, leading the charge in many of the most controversial cases before courts at all levels.

-Zervos graduated in Science (1975) and Law (1977) from Monash University.
+Zervos was born in Melbourne and is of Greek descent.
+He graduated in Science (1975) and Law (1977) from Monash University.
 He attained his Master of Laws (Human Rights) from the University of Hong Kong in 2009.

 Career

 In 1984, Zervos began work in Australia with the Special Prosecutor's office responsible for the investigation and prosecution of large scale revenue frauds.
 From 1985, he was Senior Assistant Director of the office of the Commonwealth Director of Public Prosecutions at the Melbourne and Sydney offices where he was in charge of the Major Fraud Section.
 From 1989 to 1992, he was General Counsel to the Independent Commission Against Corruption in New South Wales before moving to Hong Kong.

 In 1992, Zervos joined the then Attorney General's Chambers in Hong Kong, initially attached to the Commercial Crime Unit specialising in white-collar crime, then as Head of Appeals specialising in Human Rights, and later as Chief of Staff of the department's Prosecutions Division.
 In May 2003, Zervos was appointed as Senior Counsel in Hong Kong.
 He became Deputy Director of Public Prosecutions in 2008.
-Zervos has prosecuted in many high-profile cases, including the brutal assassination of a triad hit squad of a key ICAC witness in one of the world's biggest tobacco-smuggling cases, complex fraud and corruption cases and human and constitutional rights appeals.
+Zervos has prosecuted in many high-profile cases, including the brutal assassination by a triad hit squad of a key ICAC witness in one of the world's biggest tobacco-smuggling cases, complex fraud and corruption cases and human and constitutional rights appeals.